Beresfield - Hexham

 AreaSearch assessment of residential development drivers sees a low level of activity in Beresfield - Hexham, placing the area among the bottom 25% of areas assessed nationally

-This shift from the current housing pattern of 93.0% houses may indicate diminishing developable land availability and evolving lifestyle preferences.
-The estimated population per dwelling approval is 527 people, reflecting a quiet development environment.
-With stable or declining population forecasts, Beresfield-Hexham may experience less housing pressure, creating favourable conditions for buyers.
+The estimated population per dwelling approval is 527 people, reflecting its quiet development environment.
+Given stable or declining population forecasts, Beresfield - Hexham may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development